Thought Provoking

 Part of my motivation to pen this piece is to dispel the dystopian vision of an AI-first world.
 First and foremost, it is a cognitively lazy vision – easy to fall into and lacking all imagination: large-scale job losses, the rich getting richer, the devaluation of intellectual expertise as well as physical work, and the loss of human creativity all in service of our AI overlords.
 We in the West have a very distorted view of what dystopia is.
 The majority of the authors of this dystopia have the luxury of pontificating from their ivory towers, already insulated from the drudgery and existential pressures facing the majority of Americans, today, let alone the billions of similar people worldwide who face risks of death everyday and make many very short term trade offs at huge personal costs.
 I’m referring to the 40% of Americans who can’t cover an unexpected $400 expense, or the 100 million Americans who lack proper primary healthcare, or the half a million citizens who every year file bankruptcy due to exorbitant medical expenses.

 AI can provide near free AI tutors to every child on the planet and near free AI physician expertise to everyone on the planet.
 Virtually every kind of expertise will be near free from oncologists to structural engineers, software engineers to product designers and chip designers and scientists all fall into this camp.
 Microprocessors made most electronics and computing near free if judged by the computational power in a cell phone.
 AI will make similar cost reductions apply to many more areas than microprocessors ever could by making all expertise near free, most labor very cheap through bipedal and other robots, materials from metals to drugs, much cheaper through better science discovery and resource discovery and much more.
 It will also help control plasma in fusion reactors and self flying aircraft, self-driving cars and public transit making all substantially more affordable and accessible by all.
 AI will provide personal, intelligent assistants to every individual, offering help with daily tasks, personalized fitness and nutrition, and even executive support.
 AI-powered tools will generate illustrations, icons, logos, and art, transforming how creatives work.
 We will see AI copilot physicians, AI automating radiology workflows and diagnostics, while AI financial analysts automate tasks like accounts receivable management and financial modeling.
 AI will assist with drafting contracts, creating video games, and powering fully autonomous fleets.
 AI copilots will assist engineers in everything from formal verification to thermal management in chips, civil engineering, and interior design.
 From self-driving MRIs to personalized audiobooks, we are limited only by what entrepreneurs can imagine.
 AI promises to democratize even how we build enterprises.
-Programming, for example, will no longer be siloed to the halls of computer science, because we will soon be able to program in natural language vs complex programming languages, creating nearly a billion programmers .
+Programming, for example, will no longer be siloed to the halls of computer science, because we will soon be able to program in natural language vs complex programming languages, creating nearly a billion programmers.

 A. Increased efficiency and productivity

-I estimate that 80% of 80% of all jobs, maybe more, can be done by an AI, be it primary care doctors, psychiatrists, sales people, oncologists, farm workers or assembly line workers, structural engineers, chip designers, you name it.
-And mostly, AI will do the job better!
+I estimate that over the next 25 years, possibly 80% of 80% of all jobs, can be done by an AI, be it primary care doctors, psychiatrists, sales people, oncologists, farm workers or assembly line workers, structural engineers, chip designers, you name it.
+And mostly, AI will do the job better and more consistently!
+The collaboration between human and AI is likely to start in the form of the human knowledge worker overseeing 4-5 AI “interns,” enabling the human to double their productivity.
+For the next decade we should expect this to be the dominant mode of increasing the productivity of human knowledge workers by 2-5X with full human oversight in most critical work.
 We already see the early days of AI taking over mundane, repetitive workflows, allowing humans to focus on more creative, strategic, and fulfilling work.
 Eventually we will decide as humans, what jobs we assign to humans and what we choose to do ourselves.
 We also see copilots synthesizing terabytes of data better than a human possibly can.
 Anywhere that expertise is tied to human outcomes, AI can and will outperform humans, and at near-free prices.
 Take an oncologist treating a patient for breast cancer.
 It’s very unlikely that they remember the last 5,000 papers on a certain breast cancer.
-And embodied intelligence, like robots, will be a surprising new vector of capability in this next decade.
 Note that even though a task or job can be done by an AI, does not mean all societies will allow it to be done by an AI.
-Further, it is worth musing: will all labor, farm work to oncologists & engineers be valued equally by society where the expertise sits in an AI?
+These politico-economic-societal decisions will be made country by country and likely not by technologists.
+Further, it is worth musing: will all labor – farm work to oncologists & engineers – be valued equally by society where the expertise sits in an AI?
 Will AI be the great equalizer?
-And what about the natural resources, physical inputs like steel, copper, lithium and cement, required to underpin much of this software and hardware?
-As we witness China's strategic moves to dominate resource-rich regions like Africa and South America, particularly in controlling critical mineral supply lines, the imperative to innovate becomes clear.
-AI will transform how we discover and utilize natural resources such as lithium, cobalt, and copper, such that our resource discovery capabilities outpace consumption.
-The current challenge is not a lack of resources, but a limitation in our capacity to find them – a barrier AI is poised to help break.
-Further, AI could help optimize the use of resources (natural, raw, and otherwise), reducing waste and improving the efficiency of industries such as agriculture, manufacturing, and energy.
-This could lead to a more sustainable economy and better stewardship of the planet.

 B. Improved quality of life

 Our physical lives will also be upended for the better.
 Bipedal robots have the capacity to transform every vertical from housekeeping to eldercare to factorie assembly lines & farms.
 Few are preparing for how this will radically change GDP, productivity, and human happiness and free people of the servitude of these assignments we call jobs.
 These robots will create enough value to support the people they replace.
-In 25 years there could be a billion bipedal robots (a million in 10 years) doing a wide range of tasks including fine manipulation.
+In 25 years there could be a billion bipedal robots (in 10 years, a million) doing a wide range of tasks including fine manipulation.
 We could free humans from the slavery of the bottom 50% of really undesirable jobs like assembly line & farm workers.
 This could be a larger industry than the auto industry.
 But it will be the humans’ responsibility to not take a lazy and indulgent approach to life.

 AI could also make the physical distance between us smaller.
-We could replace the majority of cars in most cities with AI-driven, autonomous, personal rapid transit systems and last mile self-driving cars increasing the passenger capacity of existing streets by 10X.
+We could replace the majority of cars in most cities with AI-driven, autonomous, personal rapid transit systems and last mile self-driving cars, increasing the passenger capacity of existing streets by 10X.
 This will dramatically shrink the auto industry and reduce nominal GDP while making local, personal transit far more convenient, faster and cheaper.

 C. Enhanced healthcare and longevity